-This report presents a deep dive into local government spending on financial administration, one of the five functional areas asked about in our survey.
+This report presents a deep dive into local government spending on public welfare and social services, one of the seven program areas asked about in our survey.

-As Figure 1 shows, a majority of local governments expect spending on financial administration to stay the same (gray segment).
-Nonetheless, a number of local governments expect spending to increase (blue segment) or decrease (orange segment).
+As Figure 1 shows, a majority of local governments expect no change in spending (gray segment).
+However, a substantial number of local governments expect spending to either increase (blue segment) or decrease (orange segment).

 Figure 1.
-Spending on financial administration is likely to stay the same in the next year.
-For each functional area, the percentage of local governments expecting an increase, no change, or decrease is shown.
+Spending on public welfare and social services is equally likely to increase as it is to decrease in the next year.
+For each program area, the percentage of local governments expecting an increase, no change, or decrease is shown.

-In this report, we investigate what factors determine whether a given local government is more likely to be toward the right or left side of the figure above.
+In this report, we investigate the factors that determine whether a given local government is more likely to be toward the right or left side of the figure above.
 To do so, we use the net likelihood score.